Virginia – Featured Online Programs in Social Work

 Category I Hours

 Category I hours are “formally organized learning activities” offered by an approved sponsor or agency.
 Any Category I activities applied towards CE requirements must be documented through an official letter from the sponsor or agency verifying the activity.
 LCSWs must complete at least 20 Category I hours and LSWs must complete at least 10 Category I hours every renewal period.
-Note that you can complete all of your required CE hours through Category I activities if you choose.
+Note that you can complete all your required CE hours through Category I activities if you choose.

 Category II Hours

-Category II hours are defined by the Board as individual or “self-study” hours.
-These may include the publication of an article by an LSW or LCSW, attending staffing events, group study, viewing tapes and listening to recordings, and reading professional articles or books.
+The board defines Category II hours as individual or “self-study” hours.
+These may include the publication of an article by an LSW or LCSW, attending staffing events, group study, viewing videos and listening to recordings, and reading professional articles or books.
 There is no supervision or sponsorship requirement for Category II hours.
-LSWs may claim a maximum of five Category II hours while LCSWs may claim a maximum of 10 hours during each renewal period.
+LSWs may claim a maximum of five Category II hours, while LCSWs may claim a maximum of 10 hours during each renewal period.

-The Virginia Chapter of the National Association of Social Workers is a good resource for LSWs and LCSWs to find continuing education opportunities.
+The Virginia Chapter of the National Association of Social Workers offers resources to help LSWs and LCSWs find continuing education opportunities.

 Virginia Social Worker Jobs and Salary Information

-Projections suggest that between 2016 and 2026, the total number of social workers employed in Virginia will increase by 23.4%, amounting to an average of 392 new job openings per year.3 Jobs for healthcare social workers in Virginia are expected to grow the fastest over this time period, with an expected increase of 24.9% between 2016 and 2026.3
+Projections from the Bureau of Labor Statistics suggest that between 2018 and 2028, the total number of social workers employed in Virginia will increase.
+Overall job growth for child, family, and school social workers totals a projected 23.3% from 2018-28.
+Projected job growth for healthcare social workers in Virginia outpaces the other categories, with an expected increase of 24.9% between 2018 and 2028.

 |Type||Number Employed||Average Annual Salary|